araobp/unity-ar/README.md

 ## EDM

-EDM (Electric Distance Measurement) in the survey terminology is useful for AR applications as well.
+EDM (Electronic Distance Measurement) in the survey terminology is useful for AR applications as well.

 Last year I saw this AR deivce "[SiteVision](https://sitevision.trimble.com)" at a trade show in Tokyo.
 The device is also equipped with Lazer-based EDM.